mlbridge/mlbridge.github.io/README.md

 metadata to a database.
 The repository for the ML Bridge Middleware can be found [here](https://github.com/mlbridge/mlbridge-middleware).

-- **An ML Bridge User Interface:** The user interface is used to analyse historical trends as to how many people are accessing malicious websites and at what frequency.
+- **The ML Bridge User Interface:** The user interface is used to analyse historical trends as to how many people are accessing malicious websites and at what frequency.
 It is also used to manually vet websites and classify them as malicious or benign.
 The user interface is also used to train new machine